12 Day Simpson Desert Tours, West – East Crossing

 Day 10

 Today we visit the grave site of Robert O’Hara Burke and that of William John Wills.
 We arrive in the tiny settlement of Innamincka in the afternoon, and set up camp on the Town Common, which is on the banks of Cooper Creek.
-Tonight, we will enjoy our evening dinner together, which is provided for us at the remote Innamincka Hotel.
+Tonight, you can dine at the Innamincka Hotel if you don’t feel like cooking.

 Day 11